Yard Waste Preparation Guidelines

 Resource Recovery Stations at Farmers' Markets

 Are you interested in composting food waste, but aren't able to do so at home?
-The Resource Recovery Division now has Resource Recovery Stations, located at the City's Famers' Markets (Old Town, Del Ray, West End, & Four Mile Run).
+The Resource Recovery Division now has Resource Recovery Stations, located at four of the City's Famers' Markets (Old Town, Del Ray, West End, & Four Mile Run).
 Staff will be on site to explain how to compost food and yard waste at home, and accept items for composting.
 There will also be compost tubs available to purchase for $5; each one conveniently has a lid, handle, and small enough to transport food waste to and from home, disposing items at the stations located in the Farmers' Markets.

 What is Compost?

 - Prevents waste and saves both you and the city valuable tax dollars.
 Few residents realize that 20 percent of the trash picked up on collection days is yard waste.
 Composting also prevents yard waste from being raked or blown into the street, where it can clog storm drains and street gutters.

 - Avoids the trouble and expense of purchasing mulch.

 - Supplements the soil's capacity to hold nutrients and moisture so plants can use them, reducing the need for fertilizers and excess watering.

 - Decreases soil erosion and water run-off.
 Plant roots penetrate compost-rich soil easier and hold the soil in place.

 How to Compost

 Composting is generally easy following 4 easy steps: